 Evacuees plead for action: ‘We are in some kind of jail’

-“Unfortunately we are left behind now," the former translator said Tuesday.
+“Unfortunately we are left behind now," the former translator said quietly in the pre-dawn darkness Wednesday in Afghanistan.
 “No one heard our voice.”

 The man, whose identity The Associated Press withheld for his security, said he was running out of money to keep his family housed in a hotel in the northern Afghan city of Mazar-e-Sharif, after waiting a week for Taliban permission for the chartered evacuation flights to leave the airport there.

-U.S. Army veterans working to help the man, an interpreter for U.S. forces for 15 years, called the effort more grinding than their deployments in Afghanistan.
+U.S. Army veterans working to help the man, an interpreter for U.S. forces for 15 years, called the effort more grinding than their months of deployment in Afghanistan.
 They tried and failed to get their old interpreter on the earlier airlifts that ended with the U.S. military withdrawal from Afghanistan Aug.
 30.

 "I hope we can help them out, and get them out of this mess,” said a retired Army colonel, Thomas McGrath, one of the veterans trying to help his former interpreter.